bazelbuild/continuous-integration/docs/owner.md

     label.
 To see the list of labels of a specific node, click on the node in the Jenkins UI.

-*   `variation`: a variation of the Bazel binary, e.g. `-jdk7`

-    If not specified, it is assumed to be empty.

 You can use more `descriptor` keys to specify more configuration combinations, but they won't have any special effects.